serpro69/serpro69/README.md

 <details>
   <summary><code>$ cmd</code></summary>
-I've worked on a lot of different technologies over the years, so I've tried to list some of the more still popular ones you might recognize:
+I've worked with a lot of different technologies over the years, so I've tried to list some of the more still popular ones you might recognize:

 <!-- Generated here: https://marwin1991.github.io/profile-technology-icons/ -->